tmarois/laravel-ads-sdk/README.md

 # Laravel Ads SDK
 For **Google Ads**, **Bing Ads** and **Facebook Ads** APIs.

 This is a wrapper for connecting each ad source into your Laravel application using a single package.
-This SDK provides a simpler method API than the traditional SDKs, making it a lot easier to implement in your project.
+This SDK provides simpler and consistent methods across many ad source integrations than the traditional SDKs, making it a lot easier to implement in your project.
+You shouldn't have to learn every API, just use one package.

 ### (1) Installation